Fluctuation theory and exit systems for positive self-similar Markov processes

 \section{Introduction}

 In recent years there has been a growing interest in the theory of positive self-similar Markov processes (pssMp).
-Recall that a pssMp $X=(X_t , t\geq 0)$ is a right continuous left-limited positive-valued strong Markov process with the following scaling property.
-There exists an $\alpha\neq 0$ such that for any $0<c<\infty$, This class of processes has been introduced by Lamperti~\cite{La} in a seminal paper where, among other interesting results, he established a one to one relation between pssMp killed at $0$ and real-valued L\'evy processes.
-(Here we allow in the definition of a L\'evy process the additional possibility of being sent to a cemetery state after an independent and exponentially distributed time).
+Recall that a pssMp $X=(X_t , t\geq0)$ is a right-continuous left-limited positive-valued strong Markov process with the following scaling property.
+There exists an $\alpha\neq0$ such that for any $0<c<\infty$,

+This class of processes has been introduced by Lamperti~\cite{La} in a seminal paper where, among other interesting results, he established a one-to-one relation between pssMp killed at $0$ and real-valued L\' {e}vy processes.
+(Here we allow in the definition of a L\'{e}vy process the additional possibility of being sent to a cemetery state after an independent and exponentially distributed time).

-Lamperti proved that any pssMp killed at $0$ is the exponential of a L\'evy process time changed by the right-continuous inverse of an additive functional.
-We will refer to this relation as Lamperti's transformation and we will describe it in more detail in Section~\ref{preliminaries}.
-This relation allows one to embed the theory of L\'evy processes into that of pssMp.
-This embedding has proved to be a powerful tool in unravelling the asymptotic behaviour of pssMp (e.g. \cite{CP}), in establishing various interesting identities (e.g. \cite{CKP}) and in linking these processes with other areas of applied probability such as mathematical finance \cite{yorbook}, continuous state branching processes~\cite{KPbr}, fragmentation theory~\cite{Bfrag}, to name but a few.
+Lamperti proved that any pssMp killed at $0$ is the exponential of a L\' {e}vy process time changed by the right-continuous inverse of an additive functional.
+We will refer to this relation as Lamperti's transformation, and we will describe it in more detail in Section \ref {preliminaries}.
+This relation allows one to embed the theory of L\' {e}vy processes into that of pssMp.
+This embedding has proved to be a powerful tool in unravelling the asymptotic behavior of pssMp (e.g.,~\cite{CP}), in establishing various interesting identities (e.g.,~\cite{CKP}) and in linking these processes with other areas of applied probability such as mathematical finance~\cite{yorbook}, continuous state branching processes~\cite{KPbr} and fragmentation theory \cite{Bfrag}, to name but a few.

-Never-the-less implementing the theory of L\'evy processes for such purposes has never been simple as the time change, which relates both classes together, destroys many of the convenient homogeneities that are to be found in theory of L\'evy processes.
-For example, it is known that a non-decreasing L\'evy process with finite mean grows linearly, owing to the law of large numbers, whilst a pssMp associated via Lamperti's transformation to such a L\'evy process, growths with a polynomial rate whose order is given by the index of self-similarity, see e.g. \cite{beC} and \cite{r2003}.
+Nevertheless implementing the theory of L\'{e}vy processes for such purposes has never been as simple as one might hope for on account of the time change, which relates both classes together and destroys many of the convenient homogeneities that are to be found in the theory of L\'{e}vy processes.
+For example, it is known that a nondecreasing L\'{e}vy process with finite mean grows linearly, owing to the law of large numbers, while a pssMp associated via Lamperti's transformation to such a L\'{e}vy process, growths with a polynomial rate whose order is given by the index of self-similarity (see, e.g.,~\cite{beC} and~\cite{r2003}).